KonduitAI/dl4j-dev-tools/java-testing/ignores/README.md

 ```
 This will write two files into results/deeplearning4j:

- ignored_classes.csv

- ignored_methods.csv

-*_classes contains the list of test classes with a @Ignore for the whole class with other pertinent information.
+ ignored_classes.csv, contains the list of test classes with a @Ignore for the whole class with other pertinent information.

-*_methods lists the methods ignored along with other pertinent information.
+ ignored_methods.csv, contains the list of test classes with a @Ignore for the whole class with other pertinent information.

 Refer sample first three lines below.
 Note the csv includes the string inside @Ignore("XX") if present